HomeDirectoriesThe Hidden Power of Niche Directories

 The Hidden Power of Niche Directories

-B2B sectors particularly benefit from specialisation.
+B2B sectors benefit from specialisation.
 Software directories segment by industry vertical, company size, and integration capabilities.
 Manufacturing directories list certifications, production capabilities, and minimum order quantities.
 These details matter when businesses need specific solutions, not generic options.

 Industry SectorDirectory ExamplesKey FeaturesAverage Conversion Rate